WELCOME TO YOUR AREA OF THE WEBSITE!

 If you are having harmful thoughts, try the apps:

 Calm Harm and Stay Alive: both are free and packed full of distraction strategies to help resist urges to self harm.
 Plus, Calm Harm helps you to ride the wave until the urge fades through not just distraction activities but activities to provide: comfort, release of emotions, breathing and expressing self.
 There is also a GET HELP quick button which directs you to contacts such as: Childline, Young Minds or Papyrus' Hope line.

-The link to the Ed Psych support and also Flourish (for girls) is at the bottom of this webpage.
+The link to the Ed Psych support is at the bottom of this webpage.

 @2022Aylesford is the Year 10 Twitter feed.